jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 We pipe the output of the exploit script into the program, and we see that the program receives a `SIGSEGV` segmentation fault signal.
-This signal means that the processor tried to read or write data at an invalid address, here it's because it tried to execute the `ret` instruction and jump to an address that is determined by our ASCII characters.
+This signal means that the processor tried to read or write data at an invalid address, here it's because it tried to execute the `ret` instruction and jump to an address consisting of our ASCII characters.
 To see which address the CPU would jump to, we need to look at the top of the stack:

 ```gdb